ApprenticeAI/frapy/docs/intro/tutorial.rst

 '<a href="/page/2/">Next <span aria-hidden="true">→</span></a>'

 This gets the anchor element, but we want the attribute ``href``.
-For that, Scrapy supports a CSS extension that lets you select the attribute contents, like this:
+For that, Frapy supports a CSS extension that lets you select the attribute contents, like this:

 .. code-block:: pycon